-Medical malpractice compensatory damages are difficult to estimate because they are based on a number of influencing causes, such as past and future medical bills and any loss of earnings or of earning capacity caused by the error.
+Medical malpractice compensatory damages are difficult to estimate because they are based on many influencing causes, such as past and future medical bills and any loss of earnings or earning capacity caused by the error.

 The Law Offices of Sean M. Cleary is dedicated to assisting you if you've been the victim of a retained surgical object case and received treatment at hospitals or surgical centers in Miami-Dade, Monroe, Broward, Palm Beach Counties, and Fort Lauderdale.